Job Search Guide

 • Volunteer organizations within the city of Milwaukee

-Marquette University Career Services Center
+Marquette University Career Center

-You can have your individual questions, concerns, and goals addressed in a 1-on-1 appointment with a Career Counselor or Advisor at the Career Services Center, located on the first floor of Holthusen Hall.
+You can have your individual questions, concerns, and goals addressed in a 1-on-1 appointment with a Career Counselor or Advisor at the Career Center, located on the first floor of Holthusen Hall.

-Make an appointment by calling the Career Services Center at (414) 288-7423 or logging into Handshake (https://marquette.joinhandshake.com/login) using your eMarq credentials to access your account.
+Make an appointment by calling the Career Center at (414) 288-7423 or logging into Handshake (https://marquette.joinhandshake.com/login) using your eMarq credentials to access your account.